phoenixframework/phoenix/guides/request_lifecycle.md

 ### Another new Action

 Requests to our new route will be handled by the `HelloWeb.HelloController` `show` action.
-We already have the controller at `lib/hello_web/controllers/hello_controller.ex`, so all we need to do is edit that file and add a `show` action to it.
+We already have the controller at `lib/hello_web/controllers/hello_controller.ex`, so all we need to do is edit that controller and add a `show` action to it.
 This time, we'll need to extract the messenger from the parameters so that we can pass it (the messenger) to the template.
 To do that, we add this show function to the controller:

 ```elixir
 def show(conn, %{"messenger" => messenger}) do